Community-led development "The Apache Way"

 All conferences organised directly by the Apache Software Foundation are required to have an Anti-Harassment Policy.
 Unless otherwise approved by ConCom, these events will use the policy listed below.

-All conferences organised by an external producer on behalf of the Apache Software Foundation (such as ApacheCon) are required to have an Anti-Harassment Policy.
+All conferences organised by an external producer on behalf of the Apache Software Foundation (such as ApacheCon) must have an Anti-Harassment Policy.
 We recommend that you use the policy below, but you may use an alternative policy if the ConCom planners approve it.
 Such approval will only be granted provided that the policy provides similar coverage, and you supply an explanation for the change.

-Conferences organised by third parties which use Apache marks (under the Third Party Event Branding Policy) are required to have an Anti-Harassment Policy.
+Conferences organised by third parties which use Apache marks (under the Third Party Event Branding Policy) must have an Anti-Harassment Policy.
 The policy must either be the one below or one approved as an alternative by the ASF.

 This policy is based on the one developed by Geek Feminism